 Valcartier has over 35 slides as well as skating rinks and snow rafting for hours of fun on end.

 - Ice hotel visit & transportation

-- Visit the Hotel de Glace and Snow tubing at Village Vacances Valcartier
+- Visit Hotel de Glace and snow tubing at Village Vacances Valcartier